SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 ### KEYWORDS

 Each creature has one or more keywords.
-These keywords don’t necessarily mean anything on their own, but special rulesmight apply to them.
+These keywords don’t necessarily mean anything on their own, but special rules might apply to them.
 For instance, a creature with the Goblin keyword benefits from and can contribute to goblin VillainPower abilities (see below).

 ### ENCOUNTER VALUE